BOJ bucks global easing trend, sticks to recovery view

 The Bank of Korea joined central banks from Europe to Brazil and China, which have lowered their interest rates over the past week to shore up their economies and buffer the global economy from the prolonged debt crisis and slump in the euro zone.

-“While other central banks are proceeding with monetary easing and quantitative easing to battle the economic slowdown, today’s decision showed the BOJ’s determination to not follow suit,” said Junko Nishioka, chief economist at RBS Securities.
+While Japanese central bankers are also worried about the global slowdown, they have stressed that any further easing will come only if the anticipated moderate recovery is under threat.

-For now, the BOJ stuck to the view that solid private consumption and spending on reconstruction after last year’s earthquake will keep Japan’s economy afloat.
+For now, the BOJ stuck to the view that solid private consumption and spending on reconstruction after last year’s earthquake will help Japan outperform most of its Group of Seven peers with growth of around 2 percent.

 In a quarterly review of its forecasts, the BOJ said it now expects the economy to grow 2.2 percent in the year to March 2013 and 1.7 percent the following year, largely unchanged from its April projection.